apache/spark/docs/monitoring.md

     <td>spark.history.provider</td>
     <td>org.apache.spark.deploy.history.FsHistoryProvider</td>
     <td>Name of the class implementing the application history backend.
 Currently there is only
-    one implementation provided by Spark, which matches the default value.</td>
+    one implementation, provided by Spark, which looks for application logs stored in the file system.</td>
   </tr>
   <tr>
     <td>spark.history.fs.updateInterval</td>